-At my local comic book store, I have started perusing through the white long boxes where older comics are kept.
+At my local comic book store, I have started looking through the white long boxes where older comics are kept.
 The issues can vary from comic runs from last year or ten years ago.
 I wanted to poke around and see if I could find anything interesting.
 As it turns out, I did find a few issues that were worth purchasing.
 I wanted to share what I found.

 Vigilante #1 – 2009 Marv Wolfman, Rick Leonardi, and John Stanisci